Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with VirtualHome

 \section{Experiments with VirtualHome}

-To evaluate our Brain-Body approach, we first employ a simulator and a perception module that executes commands generated by our LLMs.
-We use a widely-used robotic task simulation software, providing details to replicate our results.
+To evaluate our BrainBody-LLM approach, we first utilize a simulator and a perception module that execute commands generated by our LLMs and return environment states and error messages.
+We use a widely-adopted robotic task simulation software, ensuring the details provided allow for replication of our results.